 The following findings are of particular concern:

-Erythema, warmth, effusion, and decreased range of motion
+Erythema, warmth, effusion, joint capsule tenderness, and decreased range of motion

 Fever with acute joint pain

 Acute joint pain in a sexually active young adult

 Skin breaks with signs of cellulitis adjacent to the affected joint

 Recent significant trauma suggests that injury is the cause (eg, fracture, meniscal tear, or hemarthrosis).
 However, trauma does not rule out other causes, and patients often mistakenly attribute newly developed nontraumatic pain to an injury.
 Testing is often necessary to rule out serious causes and establish the diagnosis.